Pate Island

 Pate (Paté) Island ([ˈpate]) is located in the Indian Ocean close to the northern coast of Kenya, to which it belongs.
 It is the largest island in the Lamu Archipelago, which lie between the towns of Lamu and Kiunga in the former Coast Province.
 The island is almost completely surrounded by mangroves.

 Like much of the Swahili Coast, Pate's history was marked by a steady transition from agricultural communities in the early first millennium into a specialized, urban trading society around the 10th century, likely earlier.
 Islam spread down the coast from African Muslims in the Horn of Africa, helping to develop what would be known as the Swahili culture.
 Despite myths to the contrary, Pate was neither an Arab nor Persian colony, but an African town frequented by trading Arabs, Persians, Indians, and others.
 It was the centre of the Pate sultanate from the 13th–19th centuries.
 The Swahili port of Pate long vied with Lamu and Takwa (on Manda Island) for economic dominance of the area, and came into prominence around the 14th century.
 It was subjugated by Lamu, however, in the late 19th century.

 Public transportation is provided by a few mini buses (known as matatus).
-The main administrative centre on the island, with the police station, is Faza.
+The main administrative centre on the island, with the police station, is in Faza.

 Faza

-Faza town, on the North coast, known by the name of Ampaza by the Portuguese dates back at least to the 14th century.
-In 1587, Faza was destroyed by the Portuguese as the local Sheikh had supported Mir Ali Bey, a notorious privateer who had earlier played a key role in ousting the Portuguese from Muscat.
+Faza town, on the North coast, known by the name of Ampaza by the Portuguese, dates back at least to the 14th century.
+In 1587, the Portuguese destroyed Faza, because the local Sheikh had supported Mir Ali Bey, a notorious privateer who had earlier played a key role in ousting the Portuguese from Muscat.
 The Portuguese arrived from Goa with some 650 men on their punitive expedition, and unleashed their fury on Faza.
 Everybody they could find was killed, including the local Sheikh.
 The Portuguese preserved his head in a barrel of salt for display in India.
-After 4 days of looting they invited Fazas' arch-rivals from Pate town to take away anything that they liked from Faza.
+After four days of looting they invited Faza's arch-rivals from Pate town to take away anything that they liked from Faza.

 Faza was later resettled.
 The Portuguese in Faza constructed a chapel there, however, nothing remains of it.
 In the 18th century Faza again fell into decline due to the rise of Pate.
 The English Consul Holmwood visited the place in 1873 and found it "dirty and infected with diseases".